scribe-security/docs/docs/other-integrations/goreleaser.md

 # Attestations
-Using valint to create In-toto attestations including a signed for your project artifacts.
+Using [install the Scribe Valint plugin in your CI system](../integrating-scribe/ci-integrations/)alint to create In-toto attestations including a signed for your project artifacts.

 ## Artifacts
 Using Goreleaser provided signing hooks.
 [Goreleaser documentation](https://goreleaser.com/customization/sign/)
-Note valint Attestations include SBOM payload.
+Note Valint Attestations include SBOM payload.

 Add the following to your goreleaser config to create an attestations for all artifacts.
 ```YAML